 Every observation counts.
 All that is needed is an observant eye and 15 minutes to enter the data online.
 Whether you submit observational reports or not, you

 can watch migration unfold on Journey North’s many migration maps or follow along by reading their weekly news updates.

-This website serves as a resource for anyone who wants to know about monarch populations (i.e. government officials, researchers, members of the general public or NGOs).
-Since the partners represent the most important monitoring programs that collect data on monarchs, the collective data represent the most current and comprehensive information on the monarch biology.
-We hope that by linking the data sets our efforts will foster collaboration between monitoring programs, promote the use of the data to answer scientific questions, increase participation by citizen-scientists in multiple programs, and increase awareness of each monitoring program.
+This website serves as a resource for anyone who wants to know about monarch populations (i.e., government officials, researchers, members of the general public, or NGOs).
+Since the partners represent the most critical monitoring programs that collect data on monarchs, the collective data represent the most current and comprehensive information on monarch biology.
+We hope that by linking the data sets, our efforts will foster collaboration between monitoring programs, promote the use of the data to answer scientific questions, increase participation by citizen-scientists in multiple programs, and increase awareness of each monitoring program.